-In Table~\ref{tabS3} of the supplemental material we have listed the values of mean and standard deviation of the ratio ${\mathcal R}$ obtained using different functions considered both with and without the PNM-constraint.
+In Table~\ref{tab2}, the mean and the standard deviation are presented for the ratio $ \mathcal{R}_M = \frac{\Lambda_{TOV}(M)}{\Lambda_{func}(M)}$ for the NS mass in the range of $1.2 - 1.8M_\odot$ for the functions $\Lambda_{l_4}$, $\Lambda_{q_4}$, $\Lambda_{l_9}$, as defined by Eq.~(\ref{Ln}) and Eq.~(\ref{Qn}) for the three different NMP sets considered.
+The results are also presented for the mixed function $\Lambda_{q_4+l_5}$ which is expressed as in Eq\ref{eqs1}.
 It is clear that the inclusion of the constraint from low density PNM EoS have significantly improved the agreement between the values of $\Lambda_{func}$ with $\Lambda_{TOV}$.
-The mapping of tidal deformability to the linear function of K$_0$, Q$_0$, L$_0$, K$_{sym0}$ can be used to estimate the values of $\Lambda_{TOV}$ with the uncertainties less than $10\%$.
-The mean values of the ratio with the inclusion of the constraint are close to unity for all the NS masses for $\Lambda_{L_4}$ and $\Lambda_{Q_4}$ functions.
+The mean values of the ratio with the inclusion of the constraint are close to unity for all the NS masses for $\Lambda_{l_4}$ and $\Lambda_{q_4}$ functions.
 The inclusions of more number of parameters further improves the values of standard deviation.
-For example, in the case of $\Lambda_{Q_4+L_5}$ ($\Lambda_{L_9}$) function, the standard deviation of the ratio between $\Lambda_{func}$ and $\Lambda_{TOV}$ for 1.2 M$_\odot$ NS is reduced to 0.02 (0.04) which is 0.06 for $\Lambda_{L_4}$ function.
+For example, in the case of $\Lambda_{q_4+l_5}$ ($\Lambda_{l_9}$) function, the standard deviation of the ratio between $\Lambda_{func}$ and $\Lambda_{TOV}$ for 1.2 M$_\odot$ NS is reduced to 0.02 (0.03) which is 0.06 for $\Lambda_{l_4}$ function.
+The results improved significantly if the softest EoSs having central density 3.5$\rho_0$ correspond to 1.8 M$_\odot$ NS are removed.

-The present approach can also be applied to different EoS models and to different NS observables.
-We also confront our $\Lambda_{L4}$ to $\Lambda_{TOV }$ obtained using the EoSs from non-relativistic and relativistic mean-field models.
-The results for the ratio ${\mathcal R}$ are presented in Fig~\ref{figS2} of the supplemental material.
-Most of the values are within $25\%$ compared to their exact calculations.
+We also compare our $\Lambda_{func}$ against $\Lambda_{TOV }$ obtained using the EoSs from non-relativistic and relativistic mean-field models.
+With the existing NMPs available in the literature, we can only compute $\Lambda_{l_4}$ for these mean-field models.
+The results for the ratio ${\mathcal R}$ are presented in Fig~\ref{fig6}.
+Most of the values fall within $25\%$ in comparison to their actual $\Lambda_{TOV}$ values.
 The number of points having larger deviations increase with the NS mass.
-Such deviations may not be very surprising, since, the function $\Lambda_{L_4}$ is fitted to the EoSs for the $\frac{n}{3}$ model which might have different behaviour for the EoSs compared to those for the mean field models considered.
-The deviations are expected to decrease significantly, provided, $\Lambda_{func}$ is fitted to the appropriate mean-field models.
+Such deviations may not be very surprising, since, the function $\Lambda_{l_4}$ is fitted to the EoSs for the $\frac{n}{3}$ model which might have different behavior for the EoSs compared to the considered MFMs.
+It's worth mentioning that the utilization $\Lambda_{q_4 + l_5}$ may improve the accuracy of these predictions.